2010-11: Andreas Englund skated for the lower division club Nacka in suburban Stockholm; playing for the club’s U18 team as a 15-year-old.

 2012-13: Englund appeared in two SuperElit games with Djurgarden’s U20 team, skated in the 2013 World Hockey Challenge with Sweden’s U17 team and was an assistant captain for the Djurgarden U18 squad.
 He had no points nor penalties in SuperElit play.
 Englund had no points and 6 penalty minutes in six games at the WHC as Sweden won a gold medal after defeating Russia in the gold medal game.
 He scored 3 goals with 5 assists and was +29 with 46 penalty minutes in 32 regular season games for Djurgarden’s U18 team and was -3 with no points nor penalties in nine playoff games.

 2013-14: Englund made his pro hockey debut as an 18-year-old skating for Djurgarden in Sweden’s second league (Allsvenkskan) and played for Sweden’s U18 team in the 2013 Ivan Hlinka and 2014 World Junior Championship tournaments.
 He scored 1 goal with 1 assist and was +4 with 14 penalty minutes in 19 regular season games and played all 10 games in the Kvalserien playoffs as Djurgarden earned promotion to the SHL for 2014-15.
 He had no points and was -1 with no points and 6 penalty minutes in the Kvalserien.
 Englund scored 1 goal with 1 assist and was +4 with 4 penalty minutes in the Ivan Hlinka tournament and was +6 with no points and 6 penalty minutes in seven games at the WJC.
 He played 33 games for Djurgarden’s U20 team and was +3 with 5 goals, 5 assists, and 26 penalty minutes.
-Englund was ranked 30th amongst European skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft.
+Englund was ranked 30th amongst European skaters in Central Scouting’s final rankings and was selected by Ottawa in the second round (40th overall) in the 2014 NHL Draft.